ioerror/highctidh/src/README.md

 The Golang bindings behave as any normal Golang module/package.

-The `fiat-crypto` code synthesis is described in `fiat-docker/README.md`.
+The `fiat-crypto` code synthesis is described in `misc/fiat-docker/README.md` and the documentation provides instructions for reproducible C code generation.

-The original authors of this software released high-ctidh in the public domain.
-All contributions made in this fork are also in the public domain.

 The original released README is `docs/README.original.md`.
 The original website was https://ctidh.isogeny.org/software.html

 # Acknowledgements

+The original authors of this software released high-ctidh in the public domain.
+All contributions made in this fork are also in the public domain.

 Please consult `docs/AUTHORS.md` for the original authorship informaton.